peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public static PeterO.Numbers.ERational operator -(
         PeterO.Numbers.ERational bigValue);

-Returns an arbitrary-precision rational number with the same value as the given one but with its sign reversed.
+Returns an arbitrary-precision rational number with the same value as the specified one but with its sign reversed.

 <b>Parameters:</b>